Koenkk/zigbee2mqtt.io/docs/devices/DJT11LM.md

 `{"sensitivity": "SENSITIVITY"}` where `SENSITIVITY` is one of the following
 values: `low`, `medium`,  `high`.

+After setting the sensitivity you immediately have to start pressing the reset button with an interval of 1 second until you see Zigbee2mqtt publishing the new sensitivity to MQTT.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,